kubemq-io/docs/docs/get_started/get_started.md

 Thank you for choosing KubeMQ as your Cloud Native Message Broker.

-No matter what kind of App or Service you want to build, our three-step checklists will get you set up and ready.
+No matter what kind of App or Service you want to build, our steps checklists will get you set up and ready.

 ::: tip KubeMQ Token
 Every installation method requires a KubeMQ token.